YU000jp/logseq-page-tags-and-hierarchy/README.md

 # Logseq Plugin: Page-tags and Hierarchy (UI)

-- Show page-tags and hierarchy on the right or bottom side of the page.
+- Display page-tags and hierarchy on the right-hand side of the page.
 > Do not show page tags or hierarchy when PDF view or right sidebar is open.
 Clearly display the right sidebar.

  [![latest release version](https://img.shields.io/github/v/release/YU000jp/logseq-page-tags-and-hierarchy)](https://github.com/YU000jp/logseq-page-tags-and-hierarchy/releases)